richardbarran/django-photologue/docs/pages/installation.rst

 Photologue comes with basic templates for galleries and photos, which are designed to work well with `Twitter-Bootstrap <http://twitter.github.io/bootstrap/index.html>`_.
-You can of course override them, or completely replace them.
-Note that all Photologue templates inherit from ``photologue/root.html``, which itself just inherits from a site-wide ``base.html`` - you can change this to use a different base template.
+You can of course use them, or override them, or completely replace them.
+Note that all Photologue templates inherit from ``photologue/root.html``, which itself expects your site's base template to be called ``base.html`` - you can change this to use a different base template.

 Sitemap
 -------